All Episodes

 She's doing a likability tour out there.

-Um just all of it's been too little too late, and none of it uh none of it's been consistent.
+Just all of it's been too little too late, and none of it's been consistent.

-I had so many guys in the golf course yesterday tell me, I don't see how Hillary's still in a race.
+I had some of the guys in the golf course yesterday tell me, I don't see how Hillary's still in a race.

 That's an appeal to women.

-Hillary's trying to make women think that she's being bullied by everybody else in this race from Russert to Brian Williams to uh Obama.
+Hillary's trying to make women think that she's being bullied by everybody else in this race, from Russert to Brian Williams to Obama.

-I mean, it's it's it did come across as childish and immature.
+I mean, it did come across as childish and immature.

 But it tells you what Hillary thinks of women.